Lezcano/GPIOServer/INSTALL.md

 gpio blink 15       # Blink GPIO 15 on and off continuously, as an LED
 ```

-### Step 6: Install into AppDaemon
+### Step 6: Configure AppDaemon to run GPIOServer

-The AppDaemon is currently running the sample application, it only remains to switch it
-over to running the GPIOServer application.

 Change the /etc/rc.local file so that the AppDaemon invokes the GPIOServer instead of the
 sample application.

-For example, put this in your /etc/rc.local file:
+For example, put this at the end your /etc/rc.local file:

 ```
 ########################################################################################################################